monasteries-to-visit-during-ladakh-bike-trip

 blog-images

-Situated on top of a mountain, this monastery looks like a citadel which offers breathtaking views of priests, glaciers, mountains, rolling hills.
-Rangdum was built 200 years ago in Kargil Suru Valley and is currently home to 40 monks, Tibetan antiques, and precious artefacts.
+Situated on top of a mountain, Rangdum Monastery looks like a citadel, which offers breathtaking views of priests, glaciers, mountains, and rolling hills.
+Rangdum was built 200 years ago in Kargil's Suru Valley and is currently home to 40 monks, Tibetan antiques, and precious artifacts.
 The spot has a peaceful aura for meditation and attracts thousands of visitors.

 Get exclusive travel insights & updates into your inbox!